replicate/cog/docs/private-package-registry.md

 index-url = https://username:password@my-private-registry.com
 ```

+> **Warning**
+> Be careful not to commit secrets in Git or include them in Docker images.
+If your Cog project contains any sensitive files, make sure they're listed in `.gitignore` and `.dockerignore`.

 ## `cog.yaml`

 In your project's [`cog.yaml`](yaml.md) file, add a setup command to run `pip install` with a secret configuration file mounted to `/etc/pip.conf`.